anoopsarkar/nlp-class/hw1.md

 ### The Baseline

-The baseline method for `S1.gr` is to parse `example-sentences.txt` using either hand-created trees or from an automatic parser and extract a weighted context-free grammar from the parse trees.
+The baseline method for `S1.gr` is to parse `example-sentences.txt` either by hand or using an automatic parser that can parse these sentences with high accuracy.
+Then extract a weighted context-free grammar from the parse trees.
+You might want to find other sentences from the same distribution as `example-sentences.txt`.
+See the section on sharing samples below.

-For `S2.gr` a good baseline is to exploit how often a word follows another word to produce the probability for generating a sentence.
+For `S2.gr` a good baseline is to exploit how often a word follows another word in `example-sentences.txt` or sentences sampled from other group grammars to produce the probability for generating a sentence.

 For `Vocab.gr` the baseline should at least cover all the words in